Criminal Justice Reform

 Reforming policing policies to eliminate racial profiling, excessive force, unconstitutional forfeiture laws, unreasonable search and seizure, police corruption, and police militarization.

-Abolishing policing for profit as well as prison for profit, and the privatization of our entire criminal justice system.
+Abolishing policing for profit as well as for profit prisons, and the privatization of our entire criminal justice system.

 Promoting improved training and practices of de-escalation and collaboration with the community, for the safety and well-being of all.

 Statistically, a black man who doesn't finish high school today is more likely to end up incarcerated than employed.